imSarthakGautam/Django_init/README.md

 admin.site.register(modelName)
 ```

-# Create Views : Reflection of DB in Frontend
+# Reflection of DB in Frontend i.e views

 in views.py file
 add new parameter in `return render ()` after extracting the value from DB in variable
 ```
+from django.shortcuts import render

 def app_views(request):
   dbData = user_Model.objects.all()
   return render(request, 'newApp/myNewApp.html', {'dbData': dbData})
 ```
-.all() gives arrays.
+Here,
+1. **render** function that simplifies the process of generating an HTTP response with a rendered template is imported.

+2. **app_views(request)** defines view function, with parameter request, _which represents HTTP request of client_

+3. Calling **render function**: it combines the request with a specified template and returns an HTTP response with the rendered template.
+The return value is _HTTPResponse_ object which will be sent back to client browser.

-## Relationship Models
+# Relationship Models